 Before she could decide if she should interrupt her, the Administrator looked up as if sensing her stare.
 “All done?” she asked.

 Lareen beckoned her over.
 “Let me see what you picked.”

-Talia nodded, amazed so much time had gone by, then took the knife and walked to the hallway.
-To her surprise, she saw the overwhelming door wasn’t gold on the inside but a deep, dark wood with steel reinforced supports.
+Talia nodded, amazed so much time had gone by.
+To her surprise, she saw the overwhelming door wasn’t gold on the inside but a dark wood with steel reinforced supports.
 She went ahead and opened it.

 “Ah, thank you, Tula.
 Your timing is as impeccable as ever.”
 Lareen rose from her desk.

-The scent of roasted pork and a tangy sauce whisked in the air making Talia’s stomach rumble in expectation.
+The scent of roasted pork and a tangy sauce swirled in the air making Talia’s stomach rumble in expectation.

 “Pleased to meet you.”
 The newcomer’s accent was thick.

 “Tula is our head cook.
 She rules the kitchen with an iron fist.”
 Lareen smiled as she spoke.
 “She has many talents.”

 “Don’t listen to her, child.
 She’s just trying to flatter me to get more dessert.”
 Tula’s blue-gray eyes suddenly twinkled, brightening her face perceptively.

 “Pleased to meet you, too, ma’am,” Talia said.